Youth homelessness is completely solvable

 Our New Identity

 The logo symbolizes the complexity and multifaceted nature of youth homelessness.
 The curves within represent the challenges and obstacles that homeless youth face, which are often intricate and intertwined.
-These squiggles also suggest that the State Index aims to unravel these complexities and provide solutions to help.
+These squiggles also suggest that the State Index aims to unravel these complexities and provide clear solutions.

 About Youth State Index